-Subscriptions for a new illustrated letterpress edition of George Orwell's masterpiece, Nineteen Eighty-Four, which plans to be the magnum opus from the Press to date, will open in mid-2021.
+Subscriptions for a new illustrated letterpress edition of George Orwell's masterpiece, Nineteen Eighty-Four, which plans to be the magnum opus from the Press to date, are open.

-The edition will be printed on white 120gsm Zerkall ohne-Silurian mould-made paper, printed across over 350 pages, measuring 350mm x 245mm (c.14 x 10 inches).
-In addition, there will be twenty-four sewn-in hand-made papers, on which the illustrations will be printed.
+The edition is printed on white 120gsm Zerkall ohne-Silurian mould-made paper, across c.350 pages, each measuring 350mm x 245mm (c.14 x 10 inches).
+In addition, there are twenty-four sewn-in hand-made papers, on which the illustrations will be printed.

 The edition is limited to 60 individually numbered copies, with no possibility for more to be printed.